13 Animals That Never Sleep 🤯

 Some animals will sleep in strange positions, such as hanging upside down or buried under the muck, while others will sleep in upright positions while swimming.

-It’s a natural question to ask: Are there any kinds of animals that never get tired?
+It’s a natural question: Are there any kinds of animals that never get tired?

-We cannot assert that any species of animal does not require rest or does not eventually enter a state that resembles sleep, such as while they are brumating.
+We cannot assert that any animal species does not require rest or does not eventually enter a state that resembles sleep, such as while they are brumating.

 On the other hand, you might be shocked to find out how many hours some animals can go without sleeping.